kasbench/globeco-confirmation-service/cursor-log.md

 Date: 2025-01-27
 Action: Confirmed config.yaml is correctly located in root directory for local development, identified missing config file copy in Dockerfile and fixed it

+Request: When I run the service, I'm not seeing this statement in the log and I can see no evidence that the consumer is running.
+Please confirm the consumer is started when the service runs.
+Date: 2025-01-27
+Action: Fixed missing Kafka consumer initialization in main.go - replaced TODO comments with actual service startup code, fixed interface mismatches, confirmed consumer now starts and logs "Starting Kafka consumer" message